 And just a short stroll away from the museum is the newly established Clydeside Distillery, an exciting addition to Glasgow’s whisky scene.
 Take a tour of the distillery to see the craftsmen hard at work creating a new single malt whisky, savour some of Scotland’s best whisky and enjoy the amazing views over the Clyde.

 But it’s not all food and drink that’s on offer here – take the time for a wander down the Hidden Lane, a not-so-secret community of artists, designers, musicians and more.
 Choose between relaxing with a slice of cake and a brew at The Hidden Lane Tearoom, a local favourite, or have a browse of the arty independent traders.

-A further nosey around the lane reveals local traders, like hand-picked goods from independent boutique Decadent Riot, vintage furniture from Emily Rose Vintage, and small batch, hand-made candles at Cloud Nine.
+A further nosey around the lane reveals local traders, like hand-picked goods from independent boutique Decadent Riot, hand-dyed earthy toned yarns from Queen of Purls and small batch, hand-made candles at Cloud Nine.

-Add this to the numerous artist’s studios and other independent businesses in the Hidden Lane and you’ve got a place that’s positively brimming with creativity and community, meaning that there’s always something to pique your interest in the lane and a must-visit for when you visit Finnieston.
+Add this to the numerous artists’ studios and other independent businesses in the Hidden Lane and you’ve got a place that’s positively brimming with creativity and community.
+There’s always something to pique your interest in this colourful lane, so be sure to pop along when in Finnieston.